edmundgjj/edmundgjj.github.io/index.md

   overlay_image: /assets/images/header.jpg
   caption: "My visit to Ashoka School in Pune, India (2013)"
 intro:
-  - title: "Solving problems across product, marketing and business silos"
+  - title: "I love to solve problems across design, business and engineering."
-  - excerpt: "Get access to in-depth case studies and examples of my work in product design, marketing and business strategy.
-This website is also a way for me to document and reflect on my learning journey to becoming a product manager."
+  - excerpt: "With an academic background as a sociology researcher, I have an innate curiosity for human behavioural design and interactions. <br><br> After years of intensive learning by practice and working in three start-ups, I have self-taught myself design skills and front-end development.
+From UX research, user flow mapping, wireframing and product design, I am all-round designer.<br><br>
+  Product design intrigues me as it allows me to tap into a multi-faceted problem solving mindset and work with different teammates from various background.
+  I'm excited to explore any new product design opportunities."
 feature_row:
-  - image_path: assets/images/writingthumbnail.png
+  - image_path: /assets/images/travezthumbnail.png
-    alt: "Professional Writing Experiences"
-    title: "My Professional Writing Experiences"
-    excerpt: "From product UI to curriculum design, here is a comprehensive list of my professional writing samples."
+    alt: "Travez Product Design"
+    title: "Creating Travez from scratch"
+    excerpt: "Raising $30k to build and design a revolutionary experience for how we discover and plan travel. "
-    url: "/Copywriting"
+    url: "/travez"
     btn_label: "Read More"
     btn_class: "btn--inverse"
   - image_path: assets/images/ixlthumbnail.png